BestTimesToVisit.com Logo

 Niagara Falls Illumination

 Witness the majestic Niagara Falls dramatically lit up at night.
-The vibrant colors reflecting on the cascading water create an unforgettable spectacle.
-For an enhanced experience, take a nighttime boat tour or enjoy dinner at a restaurant with a Falls view.
+The vibrant colors reflecting on the cascading water create a magical spectacle.
+For an enhanced experience, take a nighttime boat tour or find a spot along the Niagara Parkway with minimal light pollution for optimal viewing.

 Whale Watching in Tadoussac